 Ms. Megan Figg joined our department in the fall of 2019.
-She completed her Bachelor of Science at UW-Superior in Psychology and later completed post-baccalaureate courses at UW-Eau Claire in 2009.
+She completed her Bachelor of Science degree at UW-Superior in Psychology and later completed post-baccalaureate courses at UW-Eau Claire in 2009.
 She completed her Master's Degree at UW-Eau Claire in 2012.
 Following graduation, Megan lived and worked in Minneapolis as a speech-language pathologist in skilled nursing before switching to pediatric outpatient.
-She is also a trained feeding therapist.
-Her areas of interest include autism spectrum disorders, preschool language, parent coaching, diagnostics, and multilingual communication.
+She is also a trained feeding therapist and her areas of interest include autism spectrum disorders, preschool language, parent coaching, diagnostics, and multilingual communication.
 While working in outpatient she was a part of an interdisciplinary autism diagnostic team, provided speech/language/feeding consultation to an autism day treatment program, and provided assessment and intervention in speech, language, and feeding.
-Here in the CCD, she provides clinical supervision in her interest areas, teaches the online phonetics course, and is the advisor for students in the post-baccalaureate program.
+Here in the CCD, she provides clinical supervision in her interest areas, teaches the online sign language course and a section of the Intro to CSD course, and is the advisor for students in the post-baccalaureate program.

-Dr. Abby Hemmerich, CSD Chair, joined our department in January of 2011 and she is currently the program Chair.
+Dr. Abby Hemmerich, CSD Chair joined our department in January of 2011 and she is currently the program Chair.
 She earned her bachelor's degree from the University of Wisconsin-Madison in Communication Sciences and Disorders, her master's degree from UW-Eau Claire, and her doctorate from the University of Iowa.
-She worked for two years at Mercy Medical Center-North Iowa in Mason City providing acute and outpatient speech-language pathology services.
+She worked at Mercy Medical Center-North Iowa in Mason City, providing acute and outpatient speech-language pathology services prior to returning to school for her doctorate.
 While working on her dissertation, Dr. Hemmerich provided home health speech-language pathology services in the Milwaukee area.
-Her research interests include best practices for serving individuals who are transgender, topics related to teaching & learning, and strategies for increasing cultural awareness and sensitivity within the field of speech language pathology, and interprofessional education.
+Her research interests include best practices for serving individuals who are transgender, topics related to teaching & learning, strategies for increasing cultural awareness and sensitivity within the field of speech language pathology, and interprofessional education.
 Currently, she teaches courses and provides clinical supervision in voice disorders.